MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-nano.md

     - Unmount the VHD.

 7. Boot the physical computer into the Nano Server VHD.
 8. Log on to the Nano server Recovery Console using the administrator and password you supplied while running the script and obtain the IP address of the Nano server-based host.
-[Learn more](https://technet.microsoft.com/library/mt126167.aspx).
+Learn more by reviewing the [Install Nano Server documentation](https://technet.microsoft.com/library/mt126167.aspx).
 8. Ensure that the Nano server is joined to the same domain as the VMM server.
-[Learn more](https://technet.microsoft.com/library/mt126167.aspx).
+Learn more by reviewing the [Install Nano Server documentation](https://technet.microsoft.com/library/mt126167.aspx).
 9. Ensure that the VMM service account and the Run As account are added to the administrators group on the Nano server.

 ### Install the VMM packages offline on an existing Nano Server VHD(X)